Gateshead FC New Stadium Proposals

-Gateshead Football Club have unveiled the site and plans for their eagerly awaited new stadium development in the centre of town.
+Gateshead Football Club unveiled the site and plans for a new stadium development in the centre of town in October 2009.

-The stadium will have a capacity of just under 8,000, with a 2,000 seater main stand, and all four sides of the ground will be covered.
+The stadium capacity is expected to be 7,000, with a 2,000 seater main stand, and all four sides of the ground covered.

-The proposed stadium is planned to a high specification which will enhance the surrounding area and easily satisfy the criteria required for Football League status.
+The proposed stadium has been planned to a high specification which will enhance the surrounding area and easily satisfy the criteria required for Football League status.